jonesy30/ECGClassification/README.txt

-ecg_feature_extraction - gets key ECG features (P, Q, R, S) filter_visualisation - where the majority of my saliency map code lives saliency_map_visualisation - plots saliency map value by ECG feature (by splitting into 0.1 second segments AND key ECG feature) lime_interpretation - an attempt to use LIME to visualise these models (unfinished) t_sne_test - uses t-SNE to visualise classification
+ecg_feature_extraction - gets key ECG features (P, Q, R, S) filter_visualisation - where the majority of my saliency map code lives saliency_map_visualisation - plots saliency map value by ECG feature (by splitting into 0.1 second segments AND key ECG feature) plot_saliency_by_interval - produces saliency map plots in Figure 8 in paper lime_interpretation - an attempt to use LIME to visualise these models (unfinished) t_sne_test - uses t-SNE to visualise classification